photoprism/photoprism/README.md

 - Easy-to-use Web interface based on [Material Design](https://material.io/) (20% implemented)
 - High-performance command line tool (80% implemented)
+- No difficult installation, all you need is Docker (done)
-- No proprietary or binary data formats
+- No proprietary or binary data formats (done)
 - Automatic RAW to JPEG conversion (implemented using [Darktable](https://www.darktable.org/))
-- Duplicate detection (RAW plus multiple JPEG files can be used simultaneously) (implemented)
+- Duplicate detection (RAW plus multiple JPEG files can be used simultaneously) (done)
 - Automated tagging using [Google TensorFlow](https://www.tensorflow.org/install/install_go) (90% implemented)
 - [Reverse geocoding](https://wiki.openstreetmap.org/wiki/Nominatim#Reverse_Geocoding) based on latitude and longitude (implemented using OpenStreetMap; support for Google Maps on the todo list)
 - Image search with powerful filters (40% implemented)
 - Albums to organize your photos (0% implemented)
 - Easy backup and export (10% implemented)
+- Project Web site including a demo and end-user documentation (0% implemented)

 More advanced features will follow later:
 - Sharing with friends
 - Improved search based on Solr
 - Facial recognition

 Please ask if you have any questions.
+We value feedback.
 A more detailed documentation - also for non-developers - will follow.

 Donations
 ---------